-the Bible on Western literature.
+A survey of the Hebrew Bible and New Testament with emphasis on literary form, styles, and themes.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass option.)

-ENG-30 - Children's Literature 3 units CSU
+ENG-30 - Children's Literature

 A general survey of children's literature from early times, with emphasis on contemporary works, including fantasy/science fiction, realistic, multicultural and historical fiction.
 Both oral and written assignments are required.
 54 hours lecture.
+(Letter Grade, or Pass/No Pass option.)

-ENG-35 - Images of Women in Literature3 unitsUC, CSUPrerequisite: None.
+ENG-35 - Images of Women in Literature